ekarpp/lumo/README.md

 * Area light sampling
 * Path tracing with next event estimation
 * Microfacet BSDF with multiple importance sampling and GGX distribution
+* Disney diffuse BRDF with energy normalization used in Frostbite
 * Vertex and normal parsing from .OBJ files
 * kd-tree that handles meshes containing up to 5 million triangles with reasonable render times
 * Tone mapping